krinya/repeatradar/README.md

 ## 📊 Quick Start

-### Basic Cohort Generation
+### Cohort Generation
-This is how you can quickly calculate the user cohort data from your dataset:
+Here's how you can quickly calculate user cohort data from your dataset:

 ```python
 from repeatradar import generate_cohort_data